Using Containers on Virtual Machines, Bare Metal, or Both?

 The debate over whether to use containers on virtual machines or bare metal really comes down to speed and efficient use of hardware resources versus isolation and ease of portability.
+Let’s take a look at the advantages and disadvantages of both.

-In Favor of Containers on Bare Metal Servers
+Containers on Bare Metal

 There are plenty of advantages to running containers on bare metal servers.
 For one thing, this eliminates the overhead of the host operating system, or both the hypervisor and the guest operating system if running the container in a virtual machine.